tompassarelli/xdoclip/README.md

 ## Dependencies

-~X11 (will not work on Wayland)~ works on wayland now with ydotool using alt tab mode
+X11 (will not work on Wayland) almost works on wayland now with ydotool using alt tab mode wayland would need alternative for xclip/xsel for copying clipboard

 [xdotool](https://github.com/jordansissel/xdotool) or [ydotool](https://github.com/ReimuNotMoe/ydotool/)